cablehead/mini-nu/p1-basic/README.md

+# example: p1‑basic

-# p1‑basic — embed Nushell and run one command from Rust in 15 lines
+_embed Nushell and run one command from Rust in 15 lines_

 A microscopic example that boots the Nushell engine inside a Rust binary and executes **one** command.

 ---